Metric Compatible Training for Online Backfilling in Large-Scale Retrieval: Metric Compatible Training

-To reduce the computational cost incurred by computing query embeddings twice at inference stage, we compute the embedding using the new model and transform it to the version compatible with the old model through the reverse query transform module as illustrated in Figure~\ref{fig:rtm}.
+To reduce the computational cost incurred by computing query embeddings twice for two separate systems at the inference stage, we compute the embedding using the new model and transform it to the version compatible with the old model through the reverse query transform module.
 To establish such a mechanism, we fix the parameters of the old and new models $\{ \phi^\text{old}, \phi^\text{new} \}$ after training them independently, and train a lightweight network, $\psi (\cdot)$, which transforms the embedding in the new model to the one in the old model.
 For each training example $\mathbf{x}$, our objective is minimizing the following loss:

 where dist$(\cdot, \cdot)$ is a distance metric such as $\ell_2$ or cosine distances.

 Because we only update the parameters in $\psi(\cdot)$, not the ones in $\phi^\text{new}(\cdot)$ or $\phi^\text{old}(\cdot)$, we can still access the representations given by the new model at no cost even after the optimization of $\psi(\cdot)$.
 Note that this reverse query transform module differs from FCT~\cite{fct} mainly in terms of transformation direction and requirement of side information.
 FCT performs a transformation from the old representation to the new, while the opposite is true for our proposed approach.
 Since the embedding quality of a new model is highly likely to be better than that of an old one, our reverse transformation module performs well even without additional side information and, consequently, is more practical and efficient.